Autodesk/enterprise-config-for-git/README.md

 _Enterprise Config for Git_ supports Windows, Mac and Linux and a great number of shells such as BASH, ZSH, DASH, cmd.exe, and PowerShell.

-Please find more details about _Enterprise Config for Git_ in the corresponding Git Merge 2016 talk.
+Please find more details about _Enterprise Config for Git_ in the corresponding Git Merge 2016 talk ([slides](https://speakerdeck.com/larsxschneider/git-at-scale)).

 ## Getting Started